laurisvan/request-promise-lite/README.md

 ### Logging

 By default all requests info is logged to `stdout` via `console.info`.
-This behavior can be overriden by tweaking the `log` function exposed on `request-promise-lite/lib/logger` object
+This behavior can be overriden by tweaking the `log` function exposed on `request-promise-lite/lib/logger` object, e.g.:

-e.g.:

 ```javascript
 require('request-promise-lite/lib/logger').log = (...messageTokens) => {